Shell looking to sell stake in Danish venture -banking sources

 Bank of America Merrill Lynch (BAML) is running the sale process, the sources said.

 Shell owns a 36.8 percent stake in DUC alongside operator A.P.
-Moller-Maersk (MAERSKb.CO), which has 31.2 percent, Chevron (CVX.N) which holds 12 percent, and Danish state-run Nordsøfonden which has a 20 percent stake.
+Moller-Maersk, which has 31.2 percent, Chevron which holds 12 percent, and Danish state-run Nordsøfonden which has a 20 percent stake.

 Shell declined to comment.
 BAML was not available for immediate comment.